 Seasonal beverages come and go inside your local coffee shops.
-In the case of Weaver’s Coffee & Tea, the festive smell from our eggnog lattes or pumpkin spice lattes brought some well-needed warmth and smiles to our loyal customers over the holidays.
-In addition to these seasonal beverages, customers will continue to find classic espresso-based drinks on our coffee menu.
+Holidays at Weaver’s Coffee & Tea, include the festive smell of eggnog lattes or pumpkin spice lattes and customers continue to find classic espresso-based drinks on our coffee menu.

 Let’s take a closer look at the espresso drinks you find on our menu.
 For the most part, coffee drinks that you find at a coffee shop can be split between three categories: drip coffee-based, espresso-based, and non-coffee beverages.
 We offer two drinks that are based on the usage of drip coffee, your classic cup of drip coffee and a café au lait.
 The café au lait is a classic French coffee made with brewed coffee rather than espresso which is then combined with equal parts brewed coffee and steamed milk.
 It is often compared to a softer version of a latte.
 The café au lait pairs nicely as a warming drink with breakfast or are usually consumed as a dessert beverage.

 The vast majority of coffee drinks that you’ll find in any coffee shop in general start with an espresso shot.
 While the caffeine level may stay the same in all espresso-based drinks, the cost of an espresso shot is less expensive than other espresso drinks on the menu.
 If you ever need a fast pick me up on your way to work a quick espresso shot will get you there in no time.
 Take a look at the crema on this shot at our San Rafael cafe, this is why our customers are so loyal, and constantly spreading the word about our coffee to their friends and family.

 Combining this simple espresso shot with various other elements leads to the creation of the majority of the espresso drinks a customer will find on a coffee shop menu.